 The American flag is clearly the winner, with Ivanka using it a whopping 21 times on Twitter (far more than the runner-ups: camera, red heart, and rocket ship, with four times each) and eight times on Instagram, for everything from touting jobs growth to celebrating NASA's Mars landing.
 When she's not feeling creative, she just tweets it by itself, like here, in support of California wildfire recovery:

 It's not exactly a surprise, given the Trump administration's chest-beating, America-first, stand-for-the-flag attitude.
-It also seems, once again, that the apple doesn't fall too far from the tree, given her father's even stronger penchant for flag-waving on social media.
+It also seems, once again, that the apple doesn't fall too far from the tree, what with her father's even stronger penchant for flag-waving on social media.

 "We can't know someone's motives, but we can say something about the effect their messages are having," Dr. Deborah Tannen, linguistics professor at Georgetown University and author of several books including the recent You're the Only One I Can Tell: Inside the Language of Women's Friendships, told Refinery29.
 "In this case, the effect of using a patriotic emoji would be a visual analogue to 'America First.'"